SuperNik17/demos/RGBD-camera-control/README.md

 # 🧠 RGB-D Camera Controlled Linear Actuator

-This project demonstrates how to use an RGB-D camera to measure and control the position of a linear actuator with no physical contact or feedback sensors.
+This project demonstrates how to use an RGB-D camera to measure and control the position of a linear actuator with no physical contact or further feedback sensors.
 The system leverages real-time depth data to track motion and issue control commands, enabling a flexible and non-invasive actuation strategy.

 ---